 More detail regarding the sources of nutrient enrichment in water from agriculture has been added to Section 5.3.3.4 on p.
-46:
+39.

-These are enrichment of water by nutrients (phosphorus and nitrogen), from substances such as fertilisers (both organic and inorganic) as well as erosion of nutrient enriched soils, and organic pollution from animal slurry/manure and silage effluent.
+Two main water quality problems relating to agriculture have been identified; these are enrichment of water by nutrients (phosphorus and nitrogen), from substances such as fertilisers (both organic and inorganic) as well as erosion of nutrient enriched soils, and organic pollution from animal slurry/manure and silage effluent.

 Additional information regarding the potential impacts to water quality from Forestry activities has been added to Section 5.3.3.4 on p.
-46.
+40.